Location: Samye Town

 Over its more than a thousand years long history, Samye was under influence of different sects of Tibetan Buddhism.
 However, because of its founder Padma Sambhava, it is usually associated with the Red Hat sect (Nyingmapa).
 Padma Sambhava established the Nyingmapa sect in Tibet.

-Hepo Ri, the mountain overlooking Samye is the place where Padma Sambhava subdued demons in the 8th century and helped establishing Buddhism in Tibet.
-If you hike up the mountain, you will get a majestic view on Samye, Yarlung River and the valley.
+Hepo Ri, the mountain overlooking Samye is the place where Padma Sambhava subdued demons in the 8th century and helped to establish Buddhism in Tibet.
+If you hike up the mountain, you will get a majestic view on Samye, Yarlung River, and the valley.

-Hepo Ri can be seen from Samye: the small temple on the top and a huge rock painting of Buddha of Longivity in the middle of it.
+You can see Hepo Ri from Samye: the small temple on the top and a huge rock painting of Buddha of Longevity in the middle of it.
 The hike takes approximately 30 minutes to 1 hour.

 Chimpu caves are located 15 km to the East from Samye.
 You can reach them by a short hike or drive there.
 It is one of the most sacred sites in Tibet.
-In addition, it is located in a very picturesque place with great view on Yarlung valley.
+In addition, it is located in a very picturesque place with a great view of Yarlung valley.